ryucc/ReRe/README.md

 ReRe Mockito code synthesizer, ReRe can record real objects, and produce Mockito code based on the real object's runtime behavior.

-Compared to LLM code generators, it may be a few commands more to generate code, but the data quality should be better.
-If any LLM can generate the same code this project does, that LLM should also be Turing-Complete.
-So I hope ReRe still has its time now.

 Hope you have fun with this project!

 ## Usage